somebeaver/Lowrider.js/README.md

 **Lowrider.js** is a JavaScript library that aims to simplify working with [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) in a completely vanilla environment.

-Specifically, it implements a **[component lifecycle](#component-lifecycle)** that makes Web Components more reusable and flexible, especially when being used together to create a single-page application.
+Specifically, it implements a **[component lifecycle](#component-lifecycle)** that makes Web Components more flexible and reusable, especially when being used together to create a single-page application.

 Lowrider.js also provides unopinionated functionality for building single-page applications, such as HTML5 drag-and-drop, infinite scroll, content caching,